sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 - The PO represents the customer's view
 - One team member, usually a more senior one represents the development point of view, the technical aspect
-- Another team member represents the quality insurance and look at who we can test it.
+- Another team member represents the quality insurance and look at whom we can test it.

 Out of that meeting 3 things should come out: